 Impact on Liquidity of a Downgrade in Credit Ratings.
-As of May 3, 2010, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P), and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.
+The interest on borrowings under our credit facility is based on our credit rating.
+As of August 3, 2010, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P), and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.

-Moody's S&P Fitch Instrument Rating Review (1) Rating Outlook (2) Rating Outlook (3) Senior Secured Debt Baa1 Upgrade Review BBB+ Stable A- Stable
+Moody's S&P Fitch Instrument Rating Outlook(1) Rating Outlook (2) Rating Outlook (3) Senior Secured Debt A3 Stable BBB+ Stable A- Stable